pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/communication/swagger/_index.md

 #### Containerization

-Now that our REST services are defined, we want to create a process container to run them.
+Now that our REST controllers are defined, we want to create a process container to run them.
 For this, we need to define our factory of components and a class extending ProcessContainer.
 The following sections explain how to do this.

 ##### Factory

-To create our factory of components, we extend the Factory class and register our REST and commandable REST services.
+To create our factory of components, we extend the Factory class and register our REST and commandable REST controllers.

 {{< tabsection >}}
   {{< include "./__code7_node.md" >}}